Samuel J. Friedman Theatre: Facade

 The facade is designed in the Italian Renaissance Revival style with low-relief classical ornamentation.
 It is made of glazed white brick with white terracotta decorations.
 The first story of the facade is symmetrically arranged and is faced with rusticated terracotta blocks.
 The center of the first story contains the main entrance to the theater, with glass-and-metal doors connecting with the box office lobby.
 Sign boards are placed on either side of the main entrance, and a frieze runs above the first story.
 A metal marquee, installed during the theater's 2000s renovation, hangs above the entrance.
 The marquee contains the letters "Samuel J. Friedman Theatre", which were installed when the theater was renamed in 2008.
 There are enclosed alleys on either side of the theater.

-The auditorium's upper stories are divided into three vertical bays, separated by four fluted terracotta pilasters with composite-style capitals.
+The facade's upper stories are divided into three vertical bays, separated by four fluted terracotta pilasters with composite-style capitals.
 The central bay contains four windows at the second story, while the outer stories each contain one window.
 All of the second-story windows are six-over-six double hung windows, placed within terracotta surrounds.
 Above these windows, there are rectangular brick panels at the third and fourth stories, with terracotta floral decorations at each corner.
 A lighted sign with the theater's name is placed in front of the central bay's panel.
 The outer bays are topped by short, rectangular terracotta panels, which contain cartouches with molded wreaths.
 Similar rectangular terracotta panels are placed above the center bay.
 These are surrounded by bands of stretcher brick.

 The pilasters support an entablature near the top of the facade.
 The entablature contains a frieze with molded rosettes above each pilaster, interspersed with wave moldings above the bays.
 The frieze is topped by a cornice with modillions and dentils.
 Above the cornice, the center bay has a brick parapet while the other bays have blind balustrades.
 During the theater's 2000s renovation, the roof was rebuilt with a steel frame, and HVAC and electrical systems were placed on the roof slab.